When asking for letters of recommendation, try to set yourself and your recommender up for success, as described below and in our webinar.

 -

 You can set up a meeting time to discuss the letter by email, but an in-person meeting is more professional and more personal.
+You will be able to get a better sense of how enthusiastic they are about writing for you based on their tone and body language than you would if you asked by email.

 -